Alabama

 Surgical Treatment:

-- This is significantly lower than the national rate of 21% and puts Alabama in the below average tier.
+- This is significantly lower than the national rate of 20.7% and puts Alabama in the bottom tier.

-- Over the last five years, the percent of cases undergoing surgery in Alabama improved by -12%.
+- Over the last five years, the percent of cases undergoing surgery in Alabama did not change significantly.

-- This is not significantly different than the national rate of 21% and puts Alabama in the average tier.
+- This is significantly higher than the national rate of 21.0% and puts Alabama in the average tier.

 Screening